srl-labs/containerlab/docs/manual/network.md

 The above diagram shows how links are created in the topology definition file.
 In this example, the datapath consists of the two virtual point-to-point wires between SR Linux and cEOS containers.
 These links are created on-demand by containerlab itself.

 The p2p links are provided by the `veth` device pairs where each end of the `veth` pair is attached to a respective container.
+The MTU on these veth links is set to 65000, so a regular 9212 MTU on the network links shouldn't be a problem.

 ### host links
 It is also possible to interconnect container' data inteface not with other container or add it to a [bridge](kinds/bridge.md), but to attach it to a host's root namespace.
 This is, for example, needed to create a L2 connectivity between containerlab nodes running on different VMs (aka multi-node labs).